YunoHost-Apps/mantis_ynh/README.md

  1. App can be installed by YunoHost **admin web-interface** or by **running following command**:

          $ sudo yunohost app install https://github.com/YunoHost-Apps/mantis_ynh

+         After install :

+        1. Login in mantis
+        2. put your sql user and password is in nano /var/www/mantis/config/config_inc.php.sample
+        3. Admin user for db is same user for sql same for password
+        4. First login is user: administrator pwd: root
+        5. sudo rm -r /var/www/mantis/admin

 ### Upgrade this package: